A complete characterization of graphs with exactly two positive eigenvalues: Preliminaries

-\begin{lem}[\cite{H.C.Ma}] Let $G$ be a graph containing a pendant vertex, and let $H$ be the induced subgraph of $G$ obtained by deleting the pendant vertex together with the vertex adjacent to it.
+\begin{lem}\cite{H.C.Ma} Let $G$ be a graph containing a pendant vertex, and let $H$ be the induced subgraph of~$G$ obtained by deleting the pendant vertex together with its unique neighbour.
 Then $p(G)=p(H)+1$, $n(G)=n(H)+1$ and $\eta(G)=\eta(H)$. \end{lem}

-\begin{lem} (Sylvester's law of inertia) If two real symmetric matrices $A$ and $B$ are congruent, then they have the same positive (resp. negative) inertia index and nullity. \end{lem}